Bayo-Nike/Basic_python/README.md

 # Basic_python
-This repository is for learning Basic python.
+This repository is for learning Basic python syntax.